pt2710/Entropic-Measurment-Upon-Collatz-Conjector/README.md

 ```

 The default test suite includes a few simple checks in `tests/test_basic.py`.
 If TensorFlow is not installed, the additional tests in `test_seed.py` are skipped automatically.

+## Contributing
+Contributions are very welcome!
+Feel free to open issues or pull requests if you
+spot problems or have ideas for new features.
+If you find this project useful,
+consider starring the repository on GitHub to help others discover it.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.